Peace3B/linear_regression_model/summative/README.md

 ## Mission

-My mission is to use artificial intelligence to enhance and streamline educational processes in Africa, with the goal of developing a world-class education system and improving learning outcomes for all students.
-While this project is only a starting point, it serves as an initial step toward understanding how AI can be applied to improve educational outcomes.
+My mission is to use artificial intelligence to help more children in Africa access education and ensure that what they receive meets high standards.
+This means not only getting kids into classrooms, but also making sure the learning environment, teaching quality, and support systems around them truly help them grow and succeed.

 ## Data Description